loechel/praesentationen/plone-and-python-community.rst

 .. note::

-    Boring means not bad, but boring also did not mean good
+    Boring does not mean "bad", but boring also does not mean "good"

     Python is a fantastic boring technology

-    PHP is not that fantastic / or as bad as once
+    PHP is not that fantastic / or as bad as it once was

 ----